 The timing of the recognition of consideration is enumerated in ASC 606-10-32-27, which requires that payments cannot be recognized as a reduction in revenue until revenue for the transfer of goods or services has been made.
 Until recognized as a reduction of transaction price (in accordance with the latter of a. or b. in the guidance), any amount paid will be treated as an asset.
 ASC 606 is silent on the pattern that should be followed to reduce revenue, but an analogy can be made with ASC 340 which requires that costs to acquire contracts should be amortized following a method that reflects benefit expected to be derived from the payment (for example, over the term of the supply agreement or some other appropriate method).
-Accordingly, payments made to a customer under a payto-play provision will be capitalized as an asset and recognized as a reduction of revenue as the revenue is recognized.
+Accordingly, payments made to a customer under a payto-play provision will be capitalized as an asset and recognized as a reduction of revenue as the estimated parts are produced.
 The asset will be considered for recoverability on a periodic basis and written down in the event that it is estimated to no longer be recoverable.

-Edit as appropriate: Conclusion: None of the contracts reviewed included pay-to-play provisions.
+Edit as appropriate: Conclusion: None of the Supply Contracts reviewed included pay-to-play provisions.
 Additionally, the Company does not enter into pay-to-play arrangements frequently. -OR- Some pay-to-play provisions and/or arrangements were noted.
-These will be tracked on an arrangement by arrangement basis, capitalized as a contract asset upon payment and amortized as the related equipment revenue is recognized (either over time or at a point in time).
+These will be tracked on an arrangement by arrangement basis, capitalized as a contract asset upon payment and amortized to each part based on estimated production over the term of the arrangement. -OR- Some pay-to-play provisions and/or arrangements were noted.
+These will be tracked on an arrangement by arrangement basis, capitalized as a contract asset upon payment.
+Because the annual volume over the term of the agreement is expected to be consistent and fairly steady, the asset will be amortized on a straight-line bases over the term of the agreement.
+Any difference between straight-line amortization and amortization based on estimated units would not be material.